fyshg/Minecraft-AI-Planning/README.md

 ## Minecraft Turtle Planning

-A Report of evrything, in German may be found in Minecraft.pdf
+A Report of everything, in German may be found in Minecraft.pdf

 # Goal